jewel-106/jewel-106/README.md

 ## Blog Posts

-I also write about [Topics, e.g., coding tutorials, tech trends] on my [Blog or Medium page](link-to-blog).
+I also write about [Topics, e.g., coding tutorials, tech trends] on my [Blog or Medium page]

 ## Connect with Me